 Tip 3: Go Ahead and Splurge

 A hand-carved marble sink, metallic damask wall covering, a gold gilded mirror, or crystal wall sconces work to create an impactful space.
-And an oversized showerhead and radiant heated floors are accessories that can make remodeling a small bathroom worth the effort for you or your clients.
+And an oversized showerhead and radiant heated floors are accessories that can make remodeling a small bathroom worth the effort.

 Tip 4: Create an Illusion